ppaschos/snowmass-connect-docs/docs/index.md

 ## Storage access

-Users will have access to the following storage locations when connected to the Snowmass login node:
+This section describes the storage locations accessible by the users on the on when connected to Snowmass login node.
+It also describes the means by which users can move data in from their home institutions.

 1. Home directory.
 As mentioned above, your home directory will have 50GB of storage  available and can be used for scripts, submission files and small size data.
 Home is network mounted on the login node and large input